Professor Mary Rezk-Hanna – Hookah (i.e., Waterpipe) Smoking: Understanding User Perceptions and Health Risks

 The E-Hookah Device Gaining Popularity

 Electronic nicotine delivery systems (ENDS) are rechargeable battery-operated devices that consist of a power source and a heating element.
 They are used to mimic conventional tobacco products but do not require combustion.
-Whist e-cigarettes are the most widely used ENDS, e-hookah pens and bowls are gaining popularity, especially among younger members of society.
+Whilst e-cigarettes are the most widely used ENDS, e-hookah pens and bowls are gaining popularity, especially among younger members of society.

 E-hookah vaping devices were introduced in 2014 – recently patented by the American tobacco manufacturing company Philip Morris – and marketed as a healthier, and possibly more convenient, alternative to traditional charcoal-heated hookah smoking.
 Little is known about the health risks associated with the different types of e-hookah vaping devices, meaning these marketing claims are not evidenced.
 While e-hookah pens are similar in design to e-cigarettes, e-hookah bowls are combined with and placed on traditional waterpipes, allowing the flavoured aerosol to pass through a water-filled base before being inhaled.